Proposed FCRA Liability Harmonization Act

 The City of Los Angeles Bureau of Contract Administration (the “BCA”) has posted printable Ordinance forms and posters on its website:

-- Notices to Applicants or Employees for City Contractors
+- Notices to Candidates or Employees for City Contractors

-- Notices to Applicants or Employees for Private Employers
+- Notices to Candidates or Employees for Private Employers

 - Notice to Rescind Employment Offer – Sample Letter